Skip to Main Content

 4. Individuals are required to update these financial disclosures:

-1. during the time in which the proposal is pending;
+1. during the time in which the proposal is pending,

-2. on an annual basis when awarded federal funding; and
+2. on an annual basis when awarded federal funding, and

 3. within thirty (30) days of acquiring or discovering a new Significant Financial Interest or when a Significant Financial Interest was not timely disclosed.

-Exemptions From Disclosure
+Exempted From Disclosure

 The term Significant Financial Interest does not include the following: